I left San Francisco, and arrived in Austin last Wednesday.

 It took me five weeks to drive the first 12 miles, two weeks to drive the next 479 miles, and three days to drive the final 1,301 miles.
 At one time, I would have found the shape of that chart exciting, but it feels like exponentials jumped the shark just a little bit in 2020.

-I scrubbed my cast iron pan in the bathtub of a seaside hotel in San Luis Obispo, stabbed my knee through the pant with a cactus thorn in Joshua Tree, got a speeding ticket near a statue of a roadrunner outside Las Cruces, and escaped a Texas snowstorm thanks to dumb luck in Fort Stockton.
+I scrubbed my cast iron pan in the bathtub of a seaside hotel in San Luis Obispo, stabbed my knee through the pant with a cactus thorn in Joshua Tree, got my first American speeding ticket near a statue of a roadrunner outside Las Cruces, and escaped a Texas snowstorm thanks to dumb luck in Fort Stockton.

 Before leaving, I’d bought a $3,300 car on Facebook marketplace.
 I ended up naming her 美 (but pronounced like the month) because along the road, the blue-white incandescence of the ocean and purple-red glow of the mountains reminded me of the Chinese name for America.